-Where there are any concerning features, options for clarifying this uncertainty include investigations and/or referral to paediatric services.
+Where there are any concerning features, options for clarifying this uncertainty include investigations and/or referral (or 'advice and guidance', where available) to paediatric services.

 Further information on growing pains, the 'rules' of growing pains and a parent information leaflet can be found on the PMM website with a top tips PDF overview also available.